aabdel0181/profitpeak/README.md

 5. Output should be produced as: `/chrome-ext-react/dist`

 - The dist folder itself can be loaded as a developer/test chrome extension

+## Licence

+Copyright (c) 2004 ProfitPeak (Rayyan Shaik, Marc Vaz, Chelsea Pan, Ahmed Abdellah).
+All rights reserved.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the Software for non-commercial purposes only.
+This includes the rights to use, copy, and distribute the Software in its original form.

+The following restrictions apply:
+1. The Software may not be modified, remixed, or adapted in any form.
+2. The Software may not be used for commercial purposes without express written permission from ProfitPeak.
+3. Redistributions of the Software must retain the above copyright notice, this list of conditions, and the following disclaimer.

+ProfitPeak reserves the right to modify or update this license at any time without prior notice.
+By using the Software, you agree to be bound by the terms of the license in effect at the time of use.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.